wwwx3/Grader-Chan/README.md

 ## Disclaimer

 The solutions in this repository are written by me as part of my learning journey.
-They may not always be the most optimized, shortest, or most professional solutions — and that’s okay.
+They may not always be the most optimized, shortest, or most professional solutions, and that’s okay.

-This archive is meant to show:
-- how I think
-- how I approach problems

 If you find a better solution, improvement, or idea, you are always welcome to suggest it.